 - Heavy cream: Also known as whipping cream or double cream, has a fat content between 36% and 40%, the one I am using is 36%.
 High fat content cream makes this homemade Crème brûlée super silky and creamy

 - Granulated sugar: I use simple, white granulated sugar, nothing fancy.
 If you want to learn about the different types of sugar and how to use them in baking, please read my article in here.

 - Egg: You will need to use the egg yolk only for making custard.
-Since you will have quite a bit of egg white left, why not try some of my other recipes using egg white only, for example, my macaron recipe or Angel food cake recipe !
+Since you will have quite a bit of egg white left, why not try some of my other recipes using egg white only, for example, my macaron recipe.

 - Demerara sugar: I find demerara sugar is ideal for caramelizing the top however can be substituted with light brown sugar or even granulated sugar

-- Vanilla extract: I prefer the traditional vanilla custard when it comes to this Creme brulee recipe!
+- Vanilla: I prefer the traditional vanilla custard when it comes to this Creme brulee recipe!
 Avoid using artificial vanilla especially when vanilla is THE Queen of the flavorings like in this custard.
-There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend
+I personally love to make my own vanilla extract.
+Alternatively use vanilla sugar.

 Exact ingredient quantities can be found in the RECIPE CARD, at the bottom of this page

 It’s a super simple recipe and you don’t have to overthink however there are some important notes worth considering!

 Making custard is actually very similar to making pastry cream.
 You will need to temper the egg yolk so the mixture will slightly thicken then get fully baked in the oven.